How to Manage Cash Flow in the Trades

 • Tax

-And if the customer hasn’t paid yet, that money technically doesn’t exist for your business.
+And if the customer hasn’t paid yet, that money doesn’t exist in your account.

 Always Price Jobs With Cash Flow in Mind

-Many tradesmen price jobs only to make a profit.
-But a smart tradesman also prices jobs to protect cash flow.
+Many tradesmen price jobs just to make a profit.

 Use Deposits for Larger Jobs

-If a job requires expensive materials, ask for a deposit before starting.
+If a job involves expensive materials, ask for a deposit.

 • 30–50% deposit